Here is a breakdown of major shareholders in Unity Software Inc. (NYSE: U)

 Unity Software Inc. (U) Insider Activity

-A total of 188 insider transactions have happened at Unity Software Inc. (U) in the last six months, with sales accounting for 139 and purchases happening 49 times.
-The most recent transaction is an insider sale by Jabal Kim, the company’s SVP and CFO.
-SEC filings show that Jabal Kim sold 10,050 shares of the company’s common stock on Mar 15 at a price of $108.37 per share for a total of $1.09 million.
-Following the sale, the insider now owns 39250.0 shares.
+A total of 203 insider transactions have happened at Unity Software Inc. (U) in the last six months, with sales accounting for 152 and purchases happening 51 times.
+The most recent transaction is an insider sale by Downie Clive, the company’s SVP & GM, Consumer.
+SEC filings show that Downie Clive sold 33,333 shares of the company’s common stock on Apr 05 at a price of $100.99 per share for a total of $3.37 million.
+Following the sale, the insider now owns 0.13 million shares.

-Unity Software Inc. disclosed in a document filed with the SEC on Mar 09 that Hauwert Ralph (SVP, Research & Development) sold a total of 6,917 shares of the company’s common stock.
-The trade occurred on Mar 09 and was made at $98.51 per share for $0.68 million.
-Following the transaction, the insider now directly holds 0.13 million shares of the U stock.
+Unity Software Inc. disclosed in a document filed with the SEC on Apr 01 that RICCITIELLO JOHN S. (President and CEO) sold a total of 12,248 shares of the company’s common stock.
+The trade occurred on Apr 01 and was made at $101.40 per share for $1.24 million.
+Following the transaction, the insider now directly holds 0.0 shares of the U stock.